 I forgot to grab a picture of any of the food we ate, because I ate it so quickly…The food here was so cheap.
 And so good.

 And sometimes the bakeries are open 24 FREAKING HOURS.
 You heard me.
 You can be walking home from a night out and grab a delicious amazing cheese pie for €1.50 (or about $2 USD).
 YEP.
 Nothing.
 Better.

 I ate my weight in Tiropita (cheese pies) and Spanikopita (a yummy cheesy spinach-y thing).

 RENT AN ATV OR BUGGY

 We only paid €25 for a buggy (an ATV is a little cheaper but they made me nervous haha) and if you find someone to go with it’s only €12.50 for each of you.

 TO GET PICS W/ NO PEOPLE, WALK AROUND DURING SIESTA

 But make sure you’re quiet!
 It’s rude to make a lot of noise during this time, but since everyone is inside sleeping it’s a great time for cool pics, and just to let the feel of Greece really sink in.
-Siesta is around 2-5PM daily!
+Siesta is from 2-5PM daily!

 And while you’re exploring, stare at all the cute front porches…

-EXPLORE NEARBY TOWNSWe went to Naoussa and Lefkos!
+EXPLORE NEARBY TOWNSWe went to Naoussa and Lefkes!
 Both were really pretty and cute.
 I’d highly recommend!
 They’re both pretty small areas, and we were on a budget, sooo we kinda just walked around and didn’t really spend much.
 Since they’re small, they’re very easy to aimlessly wander around (and both very pretty, too!).